ZTsquared/JestMath-MVP/README.md

 ## Notes

-_This is a student project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._
+_This is a student project that was created by Zia Tyebjee at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._